YonSci/yon_academic/_portfolio/portfolio-2.md

 To deactivate the conda environment:
 > conda deactivate

-To see the available environments, type:
+To see a list of all available environments, type:
 > conda info --envs

 To list installed packages: